-Likewise, when the time on market is longer, that can indicate a buyer’s market.
-When houses take longer to sell, it can be a reflection of lower demand and buyers may be able to be a bit choosier — and sellers might need to be more accommodating, including recognizing that their home might not be worth what they think it is.
+On the other hand, if the time on market is longer, that can indicate a buyer’s market.
+When houses take longer to sell, it can be a reflection of lower demand.
+Buyers may be able to be a bit choosier — and sellers might need to be more accommodating, including recognizing that their home might not be worth what they think it is.

 If you’re on the listing side of things, days on market can help inform your selling strategy.